What is high-impact tutoring?

 Is this available to all DC students, or just certain young people in a particular ward, school, or age group?

 CityTutor DC coalition members work with students in any part of the city.
 We focus on students who are deemed at-risk — students whose families are receiving public assistance, who are in foster care, or who are experiencing homelessness — as these are some of the students most impacted by the pandemic.
-We’ve chosen to focus on two subjects: early literacy and middle school math.
-Research has shown early reading is so important to future school success, and middle school math data shows that students need intensive support in this subject.
+We’ve chosen to focus on two subjects: literacy and math.
+Research has shown reading is so important to future school success, and math data shows that students need intensive support in this subject.